EthanCai/linux-system-ops/magic-container.md

 ## Docker Network

+- [flannel](https://github.com/coreos/flannel): flannel is a virtual network that gives a subnet to each host for use with container runtimes.
+Platforms like Google's Kubernetes assume that each container (pod) has a unique, routable IP inside the cluster.
+The advantage of this model is that it reduces the complexity of doing port mapping.
+- [Weave](https://github.com/weaveworks/weave): Weave creates a virtual network that connects Docker containers deployed across multiple hosts and enables their automatic discovery.
 - [Pipework](https://github.com/jpetazzo/pipework): Software-Defined Networking for Linux Containers.
 Pipework lets you connect together containers in arbitrarily complex scenarios.
 Pipework uses cgroups and namespace and works with "plain" LXC containers (created with lxc-start), and with the awesome Docker.

 ## Docker Host OS